Virtual Memory

 TIP

 To make sure you understand, here is a simple exercise.
 Suppose the operating system allocates page #195 out of the 512 pages for the stack top of a process with pid=12.
 Suppose the process reads virtual address 0x803FF234 within its stack.
-What is the virtual page number, physical page number, physical page ID, and offset respectively for the address translation here?
+What are the virtual page number, physical page number, physical page ID, and offset, respectively, for this address translation?

-You should now have a concrete understanding of how the same virtual address (e.g., one in the stack) of different processes can be translated into different physical addresses.
+You should now have a concrete understanding of how the same virtual address (e.g., one in the stack) can be mapped to different physical addresses across different processes.

 The mmu_map interface

-The mmu_map interface in struct earth records such translations, and soft_tlb_map is an implementation of this interface.
-The translation example above could be established by calling earth->mmu_map(7, 0x803FF, 6).
+The mmu_map interface in struct earth records such translations, and soft_tlb_map implements it.
+For example, the translation described above can be established by calling earth->mmu_map(7, 0x803FF, 6).

 /* library/egos.h */